coleifer/peewee/docs/peewee/playhouse.rst

         By default BinaryJSONField will use a GiST index.
 To disable this, initialize the field with ``index=False``.

     .. note:: You must be using Postgres 9.4 / psycopg2 2.5 or newer.
-If you are using Postgres 9.2 or 9.3, you can use the regular :py:class:`JSONField` instead.

     .. py:method:: contains(other)